davidlmorris/FastLED_Hang_Fix_Demo/README.md

 ## Quick note on the location of Libs
 Debuggery is installed in the normal way and should appear once Platformio.ini does its update thing (naturally you have to have Plafromio installed).

 The modified FastLED lib (until they accept my [pull](https://github.com/FastLED/FastLED/pull/1651) request) should be located in an adjacent folder in other words `..\FastLED`.
 Download it from [here](https://github.com/davidlmorris/FastLED).
-In platform.ini lib_deps has modified to assume that position.
+In platform.ini lib_deps has been modified to assume that position.

 ```ini
 lib_deps = davidlmorris/debuggery@^1.1.9